stain/s11.no/content/2021/house-rules/citation-style.md

 <https://doi.org/10.1000/123456>

 Rationale:
+1. It should be possible to write the reference without a bibliography manager
-1. All authors SHOULD be credited.
-We should have enough bytes left.
+2. All authors SHOULD be credited.
+We have enough bytes left on the Internet, and _et al._ have high enough h-index already.
-2. [Names around the world](https://www.w3.org/International/questions/qa-personal-names) vary in how they order given name and surname.
+3. [Names around the world](https://www.w3.org/International/questions/qa-personal-names) vary in how they order given name and surname.
 Respect each culture.
-3. A persistent identifier (PID) MUST be present.
+5. Formatting and newlines help readability and to separate distinct pieces of information.
+6. The **title** is the most important information and should be highlighted.
-4. Publisher organization and location is not relevant, given a resolvable PID.
+7. Publisher organization and location is not relevant, given a resolvable PID.
-5. You can cite any publicly available source.
+8. You can cite any publicly available source.
 It does not have to be peer reviewed—you presumably reviewed the content before citing it?
+9. A persistent identifier (PID) or URL MUST be present.
-6. Anything cited should be accessible [Open Access](#oa)⁠—indicate to the reader if the publication is paywalled.
+10. Anything cited should be accessible [Open Access](#oa)⁠—[request](#request-preprint) or [post](#post-preprint) a preprint if not.
+11. The bibliography is written primarily for human readers on the Web, not for print in 1960s style.
+12. The year of publication should be distinct from date of event.

+Traditional bibliography styles (of which there are [plenty](https://www.citethisforme.com/)) have several issues:
+1. Unnecessary information that relate to printed press
+2. Unnecessary shortening of author names and list, which gives preference to surnames and lead authors.
+3. Double-comma lists of Surname, F, Surname, S, et al. are very hard to read.
+4. Lack of hyperlinks and persistent identifiers
+5. Lack of formatting (e.g. difficult to differentiate title and venue).
+6. Lack of details for online resources and standards
+7. They assume there is shortage of pages, using acronyms that make them difficult to read.
+8. Outdated bibliography managers (e.g. for LaTeX) deliberately mangle and remove information such as DOIs and have poor support for non-printed outputs.

 ## Journal article {#journal}